verbb/formie/docs/forms/multi-site-and-translation.md

 Choose which sites forms in this group are allowed to exist on.

-- Check **All** (or leave every site unchecked in the “allow all” pattern) to permit any site you can edit in the control panel.
+- Check **All** (or leave every site unchecked in the “allow all” pattern) to permit all configured sites.
+Editors only see choices for sites they can edit.
 - Check individual sites — for example, only **Site 2** — to restrict the group to those sites.

 When a group is limited to specific sites: